A Day in the Life of a Tech Team Lead

 Welcome to the "A Day in the Life" blog series, where we’ll be giving you an insider’s look into the daily routines, challenges and triumphs of various positions within Pwrteams.
 Each edition will feature a different role, offering a detailed narrative of a typical working day.
 From early morning meetings and collaborative brainstorming sessions to the intricate problem-solving and innovative thinking that characterise our work.
 Whether you’re a prospective employee curious about a specific job opening and the company culture, a current team member looking to learn more about your colleagues, or simply someone interested in the dynamic world of our industry, this series is for you.

-This month, we had a chat Dmytro Petrenko, a Tech Team Lead at TUI's team at Pwrteams.
+This month, we had a chat with Dmytro Petrenko, a Tech Team Lead at TUI's team at Pwrteams.
 Check out his answers below to find out what a typical work day for him looks like.

 How did you come into this position?
 What was your previous background?